-If you are taking over an existing pub business, you may also be able to take over the existing Punch Buying Club Lease from the current landlord.
-We call this an agreement transfer.
+If you are taking over an existing pub business, you may also be able to take over the existing Punch agreement from the current landlord.
+We call this a business transfer.

 This happens if one of our partners wants to move on or retire before the end of their agreement.
 Effectively, the new partner buys the goodwill that the outgoing partner has built up in the business, and whatever time remains on the Punch agreement.
 Generally, this will be less than 10 years.